People and Community

 Our work is guided by the following core principles:

 - People care: A core ethics of permaculture, we apply this in the way we organise as well as in the way we interact with others.
 We know that people act positively when they feel valued and when they are given a chance to make a contribution.
 We believe in cooperation and mutual responsibilities rather than hierarchies.
 We also think that for fertile, self-reliant, productive communities to thrive, all members of the community must be taken into account – our activities therefore strive to build bridges among individuals and groups.
-(Also people care in sourcing ? – if not already covered elsewhere)

 - Encouraging self-reliance & productivity: By sharing and spreading the skills needed for people to produce their own food, we try to encourage self-reliance in both individuals and community.
 In turn, the more local people are involved, the more sustainable a local project like ours!
 And by providing pathways for produce made or grown by members of the community to be distributed to others in the community, we seek to increase the self-reliance, cohesion and productivity of the community as a whole.